 Directions for Google Maps available here.

 The via ferrata immediately begins with a traverse oblique that passes an edge in exposure and it is continued making traction on the cable with the boots in adherence.
 This type of passage will characterize the way also in the continuation.
 You go up a vertical wall with a slightly overhanging start where the pegs present help the progression.
-A exposed horizontal traverse is undertaken in which it is necessary to continue in adherence with the boots by pulling on the cable and paying attention to the rock that protrudes above our head.
+A exposed horizontal traverse is undertaken in which it is necessary to continue adherence with the boots by pulling on the cable and paying attention to the rock that protrudes above our head.
 A non-trivial downhill passage is undertaken in which we must jump out to find the best supports for the feet.
-Immediately start again on a challenging, slightly overhanging left-to-left traverse.
+Immediately start again on a traverse to the left .
 The traverse enters a gorge that we go around and we go out on the opposite side.
 We climb diagonally in an area where a roof requires lowering.
-The last vertical wall of medium difficulty is attached and an escape route is reached.
+The lastvertical wall of medium difficulty is attached and an escape route is reached.
 This exit allows uphill to reach the end of the via ferrata (5 ') and downhill to reach the start (10').

 From the end of the Ferrata di Sant'Antone continue along a loose track to the left that soon leads us to a series of stones to climb and therefore we are on a clearing called Ghiaccietto.
 We will go to the right crossing the open space for parking then following the CAI path that will lead to the first escape route.
 Continue the descent to the start of the via ferrata and then back to the parked car.
 Please note that - after crossing the escape route - it is easy to get lost as it is badly marked.
 However, the road is a few dozen meters below and between shrubs and landslides you can still reach the road to the left (25 'from the end of the via ferrata - 1h 45' from the parking lot).